MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/tile-toast-language-scale-contrast.md

 Notice how in this example URI the scheme ("`ms-appx`") is followed by "`://`" which is followed by an absolute path (an absolute path begins with "`/`").

-## Hosting and loading images in the cloud/Web
+## Hosting and loading images in the cloud

 The `ms-resource` and `ms-appx` URI schemes perform automatic qualifier matching to find the resource that's most appropriate for the current context.
 Web URI schemes (for example, `http`, `https`, and `ftp`) do not perform any such automatic matching.